mgsloan/roam-navigator/readme.md

 # ![](etc/icon48.png) Roam Navigator

-Wherever you may [Roam][] :metal:, it is essential to have an efficient navigator.
-This browser extension adds a navigation mode to [Roam][] which presents visual navigation hints, that can be typed in order to select the corresponding link, block, or button.
+Wherever you may [Roam][Roam Research] :metal:, it is essential to have an efficient navigator.
+This browser extension adds a navigation mode to [Roam Research][] which presents visual navigation hints, that can be typed in order to select the corresponding link, block, or button.

 * [ Extension for Google Chrome
     ![Chrome Users](https://img.shields.io/chrome-web-store/users/jdnejinifclpmdnhchmadmjcmcjpcpbj.svg)